nishantp22/car-collision-detector-oops/README.md

                                and if they collide, the method will also print the time before collison and the distance of collision point from the car passed as argument.<br>
 <br>
 We first take an input from the user about the number of cars present.
 Then we store all the cars in a vector of cars.
-Then we ask the user whether he wants to analyse any one of the cars(like increase its speed, move, or check collision with another car).The user can input 0 or 1 at this stage<br>
+Then we ask the user whether he wants to analyse any one of the cars(like increase its speed, move, or check collision with another car).
+The user can input 0 or 1 at this stage : <br>
 1. If the user inputs 1, we ask the user about the number of car he wants to analyse(from 1 to n).
 Then the menu() method is called for that particular car and user has to select a choice from the menu.<br>
 2. If the user inputs 0, we terminate the loop and the execution of program is completed. <br>
 <br>